 Even its axis, which may look ordinary, actually plays a crucial role in the entire woodworking process.
 This accessory allows the WORX WX550L to pivot from jigsaw to reciprocating saw, within only a matter of seconds.
 Not only that, but this vertical axis is also compatible with virtually any blade on the market, providing consumers with greater flexibility when doing different tasks.
 You’d be hard-pressed to find an alternative as successful as this.

 Despite all these fancy features, the WORX WX550L Variable-Speed Reciprocating Saw still remains to be an incredibly affordable option.
-Coming in at just below $100, this is your typical low-risk-high-reward investment.
+By far it is one of the best reciprocating saw under $100.
+This is your typical low-risk-high-reward investment.
 Thus, having considered everything, there’s no question why so many believe that it’s one of the best cordless reciprocating saws available today.

 Through 94 years of service, Dewalt has undoubtedly entrenched itself as a global brand in this industry.
 And probably the biggest reason for this is its wide range of offerings.
 They have products for every type of user, literally, including those without any prior experience.
 The DCS387B Reciprocating Saw, for instance, is a perfect option aimed at beginners, thanks to its competitive price and user-friendliness.